Select Page

 7. Further Learning

-If you’re interested in learning more about the Holocaust and the Nazi regime, Berlin offers various museums and memorial sites worth visiting, such as the Jewish Museum, the Topography of Terror, and the Memorial to the Murdered Jews of Europe.
+If you are interested in history and in particular the Holocaust and the Nazi regime there are several museums and memorial sights in Berlin that you might consider visiting, such as Jewish Museum, known as Category ‘A’ Memorial Topography of terror and the Memorial of Murdered Jews of Europe.

 Conclusion